Milan Richter

-Milan Richter (born 25 July 1948 in Bratislava) is a Slovak writer, playwright, translator, publisher and a former high-ranking diplomat.
+Milan Richter (born 25 July 1948) is a Slovak writer, playwright, translator, publisher and a former high-ranking diplomat.

 Life

 Early years

 Richter was born in Bratislava into a Slovak-Moravian Jewish family that was almost exterminated in the Holocaust.
 He spent his childhood in the village Unín where his father's family had lived for several centuries.
 From 1963 to 1967 he attended the business school of foreign trade in Bratislava.
 From 1967, he studied German and English linguistics and literature at the Comenius University in Bratislava, as well as Scandinavian studies.
 In 1985 he received his doctorate in German literature.

 Literary career

 He worked as a language editor and editor in two publishing houses, and from 1981 as a freelance writer.
 For eleven years he devoted himself exclusively to the translation of literary texts, especially novels from German, English and Swedish.
 In 1984 he was in Weimar as a Goethe fellow to study secondary literature for his translation of Goethe's Faust.
 In the spring of 1990 he spent several months on the Fulbright Program at the UCLA in Los Angeles.
 From autumn 1992, he spent nearly two months in the Czechoslovak foreign service, and from January 1993 two and half years in the Slovak diplomatic service.
 He served as Chargé d'Affaires, a.i. in Norway, accredited also for Iceland.
 During his tenure, in 1994 the first Nordic head of state - Iceland's president Vigdís Finnbogadóttir - visited Slovakia.

 From 1995 to 2002, Richter worked in the newly established Slovak Literature Center, where he founded the Department SLOLIA (Slovak Literature Abroad) and the magazine Slovak Literary Review (SLR).
 In 2000 he founded his own publishing house MilaniuM, specializing in Slovakian poetry, as well as in poetry and prose from Scandinavia and other countries, publishing authors such as H. C. Andersen, Emily Dickinson, R. M. Rilke, Franz Kafka, Edith Södergran, Harry Martinson, Elias Canetti, Milan Rufus, Tomas Tranströmer, Reiner Kunze, Volker Braun, and many more.

 At the invitation of the Austrian Society for Literature, in 2004 and 2005 he collected in Vienna material for an anthology of Austrian poetry.
 In 2006 and 2007, he held a Rilke scholarship in Raron, Switzerland.
 In 2011 he spent three months in Weimar as a fellow of the Goethe-Gesellschaft.